tjanczuk/edge/README.md

 build.bat release 0.10.0
 ```

 Note: the Node.js version number you provide must be version number corresponding to one of the subdirectories of http://nodejs.org/dist.
 The command will build both x32 and x64 architectures (assuming you use x64 machine).
-The command will also copy the edge.node executables to appropriate locations under lib\native directory where they are looked up from at runtime.
-The `npm install` step copies the C standard library shared DLL to the location of the edge.node for the component to be ready to go.
+The command will also copy the edge\_\*.node executables to appropriate locations under lib\native directory where they are looked up from at runtime.
+The `npm install` step copies the C standard library shared DLL to the location of the edge\_\*.node files for the component to be ready to go.

 To build the C++\CLI native extension using the version of Node.js installed on your machine, issue the following command: